Bangladesh: Minoti Rani, the Milktrader

 In the afternoon, when Minoti Rani goes to market, Sham Charon manage the shop

 “Earlier we used to have food twice a day, now can afford three meals.”

-Minoti’s dream for the future is that her only child Shawpon will be educated and will get the opportunity to realize all his dreams.
+Minoti’s dream for the future is that her only child Shawpon will be educated and will get the opportunity to realise all his dreams.